XZiar/RayRenderer/common/AsyncExecutor/README.md

 Tasks can wait for normal promise but not stall thread by await provided by AsyncAgent.

-Yield and Sleep is also nativly supported.
+Yield and Sleep is also natively supported.

 ## License